Non-Expansive Mappings in Two-Time-Scale Stochastic Approximation: Finite-Time Analysis: Gradient Descent Operators in Slower Time-Scale

 In this case, the function $g(\xstar(\cdot),\cdot)$ is not necessarily non-expansive, and hence Theorem \ref{thm:main} can not be applied.
 But under Lipschitz assumptions on function $g(\cdot,\cdot)$, the function $J(\cdot)$ is smooth, and hence bounds can be obtained in this case using a proof technique similar to the proof for Theorem \ref{thm:main}.
 Consider the following assumption. \begin{assumption} We assume that the following statements hold. \begin{enumerate}[label=\alph*)] \item Function $f(\cdot,y)$ is contractive with parameter $\mu$ (Assumption \ref{f-contrac}). \item Function $f$ and $g$ are Lipschitz with parameter $L$ (Assumption \ref{Lipschitz}). \item $M_{k+1}$ and $M'_{k+1}$ are martingale difference sequences with bounded variances, i.e., $\EE[\|M_{k+1}\|^2+\|M'_{k+1}\|^2\mid\FF_k]\leq \cc_2$. \item The stepsize sequences satisfy $\afrak<\bfrak<1$ and $0.5<\bfrak$.
 We also have the key assumption that $\beta_k^2\leq \alpha_k^3$ and $\beta_k\alpha_k\leq\beta\alpha/(k+K_1)$. \end{enumerate} \end{assumption} The key difference in assumptions is that we \textbf{no longer require $\alpha_k$ to be square summable}, allowing sequences such as $\alpha_k=\mathcal{O}(1/k^{0.4})$ and $\beta_k=\mathcal{O}(1/k^{0.6})$.
 Then, we have the following theorem, with its proof presented in Appendix \ref{app:gradient-proof}. \begin{theorem} Suppose that Assumptions \ref{assu:G-gradient} and \ref{assu:grad-all} hold.
 Then there exist constants $C_3,C_4$ such that if $\alpha\leq C_4$, then for all $k\geq 0$,

 \end{theorem} The optimal rate in this case is obtained at $\afrak=0.4$ and $\bfrak=0.6$, with a bound of $\min_{0\leq i\leq k} \EE\left[\|\gradJ(y_i)\|^2\right]=\mathcal{O}(\log(k)/k^{0.4})$.
 In this case, we do not have a bound on the gradient at time $k$, but only have a bound on the minimum gradient attained before time $k$.
-Such non-convex two-time-scale algorithms arise in non-convex minimax optimization and reinforcement learning (actor-critic algorithms) with similar bounds obtained in \cite{Doan-actor-critic, Wu-actor-critic} under different settings.
+Such non-convex two-time-scale algorithms arise in non-convex minimax optimization and reinforcement learning (actor-critic algorithms).
+The same upper bound of $\mathcal{O}(\log(k)/k^{0.4})$ was obtained in \cite{Doan-actor-critic, Wu-actor-critic} under different assumptions on the noise sequence, and remains the best-known upper bound for this setting.